Evolpub Logo

 The American Language Reprint (ALR) series began in 1996 as a vehicle for publishing antique, obscure, and generally unavailable short linguistic records of individual Native American languages and dialects.

-Now, with our ALR Supplement Series, Evolution is pleased to finally provide an arena for the publication of larger, more comprehensive works from the golden age of American Indian philology—many of which have already furnished material for the original ALR series.
+Now, with our ALR Supplement Series, Evolution is pleased to provide an arena for the publication of larger, more comprehensive works from the golden age of American Indian philology—many of which have already furnished material for the original ALR series.
 The ALR Supplement Series reprints valuable compendia that span several languages, time periods, or tribal groupings and that come from a time when linguistic data collection and analysis was regarded as an integral part of scientific exploration.
 From Benjamin Smith Barton's classic New Views of the Origin of the Tribes and Nations of America (1798) to Albert Gallatin's scholarly masterpiece A Synopsis of the Indian Tribes (1836), each of these titles is a treasure trove of American Indian linguistic data, often featuring dozens of languages of dialects and drawing from both printed as well as manuscript and oral sources.
 Some of these titles have not been reprinted at all since their original appearance but are still cited even today as pioneering studies in the comparison and classification of American Indian languages.

 Related Links: